1980–81 KNVB Cup

-The 63rd edition of the KNVB Cup started on 6 September 1980; the final was played on 28 May 1981: AZ from Alkmaar (at the time called AZ'67) beat Ajax 3–1 and won the cup for the second time.
+The 1980-81 KNVB Cup 63rd edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+46 teams contested, beginning on 6 September 1980 and ending at the final on 28 May 1981.

+AZ from Alkmaar (at the time called AZ'67) beat Ajax 3–1 and won the cup for the second time.

 During the quarter and semi-finals, two-legged matches were held.